Municue

 Approved

-#3Authorizes an artwork commission contract with artist Jeremy Biggers for up to $55,539.00 to fabricate, deliver, and install artwork at Eugene McCray Community Center on Wilbarger Street.
+#3Authorization to execute an artwork commission contract with artist Jeremy Biggers for up to $55,539.00 covering fabrication, delivery, installation, and contingencies for artwork at Eugene McCray Community Center.

-#4Adopts an ordinance repealing a 2019 predecessor ordinance and establishing a new sewer per acre charge of $2,634.35/acre for a sewer main extension serving 6,856.57 acres in the Skyline Ranch and Walnut Creek areas near 6601 Longvue Avenue, and establishes the associated basin boundaries.
+#4Adopts an ordinance repealing Ordinance 23523-01-2019 and establishing a new sewer per acre charge of $2,634.35 per acre for a sewer main extension serving 6,856.57 acres in the Skyline Ranch and Walnut Creek areas, along with establishing the associated basin boundaries.

-#5Authorizes non-exclusive agreements with multiple vendors through BuyBoard Contract No. 798-26 for public safety and firehouse supplies and equipment, with a combined annual not-to-exceed of $20,500,000 for the initial term plus two one-year renewal options at the same annual amount.
+#5Authorization to execute non-exclusive agreements with multiple vendors via BuyBoard Contract No. 798-26 for public safety and firehouse supplies and equipment, with a combined annual amount up to $20,500,000 for the initial term and two one-year renewal options at the same annual amount.

 #6Approves the appointment of Reserve Officer Michael J. Moore by the Chief of Police to serve in a supplementary capacity within the Police Department.